alepez/openmoticsjs/README.md

 # OpenMotics JS

-Javascript SDK for OpenMotics.
+OpenMotics SDK for communication with the OpenMotics Gateway.

-## TODO
+JavaScript port of the [OpenMotics SDK](https://github.com/openmotics/sdk).